adheeb2/learn-ci-cd-with-jenkins-docker/day3/README.md

 ## Step 3: Setting up JenkinsFile

-- A Jenkinsfile defines what steps your pipeline should run after each build trigger.
+- A Jenkinsfile is just a plain text file where you write down the instructions for Jenkins on how to build, test, and deploy your project.

-- Without it, Jenkins knows when to build but not what to do.
+- It is written in Groovy-based DSL (Domain Specific Language)

 - There are two syntaxes for JenkinsFile